agniji/ONET_Prediction/README.md

 Accuracy has been defined as the total number of hits divided by total number of cases provided, although this is not a very good measure.
 Mean Reciprocal Rank (MRR) has also been calculated, which is slightly better way of measuring the performance of the model.
 I would also like to add f1 score moving forward.

 ## Conclusions:
 The model is only about 58% accurate, with MRR scores as low as 36%.
 Hence, more work is needed to improve the model.
-The model is a good starting point to start experimenting with more ideas to improve it.
+The model is a good starting point to experimenting with more ideas to improve it.

 ## Future Work:
 1. Re-training the top layer, using different optimizers and also trying out different SentenceTransformer models to improve the performance